civio/medicamentalia/_articles/contraceptives/religion.en.md

 Yair Hass is director of [Hillel](https://www.hillel.org.il/en/about){:target="_blank"}, a Jerusalem organisation dedicated to helping adults who choose to abandon the restrictive world of ultra-Orthodox Judaism.
 Birth control in Israel, he says, is a "controversial" topic because some people want the population of Jews to "get back to the pre-Holocaust number."
 What's more, birth rates are a matter of state in Israel: Jews need to outnumber Palestinians and the people of neighbouring countries.
 Those ingredients mean that in 2017 Israel's population pyramid is shaped just like Spain's in the 1960s baby boom, though with different religious backgrounds.
 The *haredim*, or ultra-Orthodox Jews, who are also the most fertile, now make up 10% of Israel's population.
 By 2059 they will be 35% of the population, according to [one estimate](https://en.idi.org.il/media/4240/shnaton-e_8-9-16_web.pdf){:target="_blank"}.

 For Islam, it is also a question of numbers.
 It's a synonym for wealth: the more children, the better.
 Many Muslims also share the Jewish interpretation of sperm.
 "They argue against using condoms by saying that they trap children in this world and in the next.
-So when you die and go before Allah, those children you caught will push you back down.
+So when you die and go before Allah, those children you trapped will push you back down.
 They make it very scary," says Jammeh, the UNPFA official.
 But in Islam the pull-out method is permitted and even appears in the Koran.
 "We ask them, if you use the pull-out method, where do you ejaculate?
 On the floor?
 On the bed?
 If you leave it in a nice place, like a condom, and gently throw it in the rubbish bin, rather than on the floor, don't you think that is better and more hygienic?
 They feel very confused when we say that," Jammeh says.
 In 1982 during a visit to Madrid, Pope John Paul II told thousands of the faithful that "each and every marriage act must remain open to the transmission of life."
 It's the same sense of avoiding waste as in Islam and Judaism, and the same as in Pope Francis' *Amoris*: **"Hence no genital act of husband and wife can refuse this meaning".**

 ### Permission granted –sometimes– for health reasons